DocSavage/shellserver/README.md

 to see the basic impress.js template.
 (Only slightly modified to add 'impress.js/' to the relative paths in the html file.)

+## In-slide terminal support

+shellserver supports an in-slide terminal that proxies commands (after hitting enter) to the Go server, which then executes the command and returns the results.
+Background commands are supported using the "&" ending.
+Also, the "cd /path/to/dir" command works by changing the terminal's current working directory.

 ## Go Developers

 There's only one small file, shellserver.go, and it's cross-compiled with [goxc](http://www.laher.net.nz/goxc/) but has only passed testing with 64-bit Mac.
+64-bit Fedora 16 works fine if you do a "go build shellserver.go" at the Linux prompt.
+(Cross-compilation with goxc doesn't seem to work.)

 ## TODO

-* Add presentation terminal that proxies commands out to server, which actually runs and returns the results.
+* <del>Add presentation terminal that proxies commands out to server, which actually runs and returns the results.</del>
 * Add Go in-presentation compilation and execution like [play.golang.org](http://play.golang.org).